CodeRedCatto/MiKeys/README.md

 ## Fonts
 Currently MiKeys only supports monospaced font.
 The font included in the repo is FixedSys Excelsior, a public domain font.
 The original .ttx and updated .ttf can be found here https://github.com/kika/fixedsys/ and here https://github.com/delinx/Fixedsys-Core

+## Credit
+The code is released under the MIT License, so go crazy.
+If you make anything cool, show me!
+Credit is appreciated :)